MARFORPAC Change of Command

-Mrs. Holly Rudder receives a lei during the U.S. Marine Corps Forces, Pacific change of command ceremony on Marine Corps Air Station Kaneohe Bay, Marine Corps Base Hawaii Sept.
+U.S. Marine Corps Lt.
+Gen. Steven R. Rudder, commander, U.S. Marine Corps Forces, Pacific (MARFORPAC), relinquishes command to the incoming commander, Lt.
+Gen. William M. Jurney, during the MARFORPAC change of command ceremony at Marine Corps Air Station Kaneohe Bay, Marine Corps Base Hawaii, Sept.
 7, 2022.
-Lt.
-Gen. Steven R. Rudder relinquished command to Lt.
-Gen. William M. Jurney.
+Rudder relinquished command to Jurney.
 With two-thirds of the Marine Corps’ operating forces assigned, MARFORPAC operates in the U.S. Indo-Pacific Command area of responsibility, the largest Geographical Combatant Command in the U.S. Department of Defense.
-(U.S. Marine Corps photo by Lance Cpl.
-Haley Fourmet Gustavsen)
+(U.S. Marine Corps video by Cpl.
+Therese Edwards) (Royalty-free music used under license with Storyblocks subscription, Maj 27, 2022)

 |Date Taken: